 Once your book is past the due date, you will get this message.
 Depending on the service, you can either renew the book or check it out again (if no one else is waiting on it).
 It is best to take note of where you are in the book, delete the old copy from the ereader/MP3 player, and then transfer a new copy (which has the new due date attached).

 If you get this message and your book is a new checkout, it probably just did not transfer properly.
 Delete the 'bad' copy from your device and transfer a new one.

-1. In the top blue plaid banner of the site, find the "Choose" box that currently has "English" selected in it.
+1. In the upper right side of the site, find teh "Language" box that currently has "English."
 2. Tap this box -- one of the "languages" is "mobile."
-3. Select "mobile" and tap the "go" button.
-The site will now be in mobile format.
+3. Select "mobile" and the site will blink, then be in mobile format.

 Clear the Browser's Temporary Files or Cache (most common)A lot of leftover "junk" can build up as you use the internet, and interfere with normal functions.
 Since Tumblebooks play directly in your internet window, clearing out these files usually clears up an access problem.
 If you do not know where to find this option, see this page.
 It details how to do this for various brands of browser.

 TumbleBooks - Update Flash PlayerTumblebooks need Flash to run.
 Usually your internet browser will prompt you to update it if necessary, but if you accidentally closed the message or otherwise missed it:1.
 Go to the Install Flash Player site. http://get.adobe.com/flashplayer/2.
 UNCHECK the promotional offer in the gray box.3.
 Download & install Flash as prompted by your computer.
 4. Close and reopen your internet browser before attempting to use the Tumblebook again.